Editor: Alan Evans Msc Econ, BA Hons – Email: firstname.lastname@example.org

 What Is Unique About What We Do?

 People have turned to Llanelli Online to provide their news service.
 We provide regional, community-centred news, 24 hours a day, 7 days a week at the touch of a button or the click of a mouse.
 We are journalists from Llanelli, living in Llanelli who are fully invested in and committed to the community.
-We want the people of Llanelli to be able to continue to receive local news, reported by local people, at any time of the day or night.
-Our new FREE newspaper will provide a much needed spotlight on news and events in and around Llanelli
+We want the people of Llanelli to be able to continue to receive local news, reported by local people, at any time of the day or night. website provides a much needed spotlight on news and events in and around Llanelli

 How Does It Work?